CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 For example, if you have 3 characters in play, the 3 characters can move separately and perhaps do more in terms of acquiring marshalling points (items, other characters, etc.); but each individual character is more vulnerable to danger.
 However, the same 3 characters operating as a company might acquire marshalling points more slowly, but they are safer (i.e., you risk less).

-Normally, a company is limited to a size of seven, but a company at a Darkhaven site may be of any size.
+Normally, a company is limited to a size of seven, but a company at a Haven site may be of any size.
 For these purposes, an ally does not count as a character.
 The size of a company is determined for each company at the beginning of the movement/hazard phase (e.g., it remains fixed even if a character leaves the company).

 {: .note }
 > **Clarification:** A company is **not** an "attack," and a character is **not** an "attack."
 So hazards that modify attacks have no effect on characters and companies.

 #### Limitations on Company Composition

-Unless at a Darkhaven, a Ringwraith may not be in a company with other characters.
+Unless at a Haven, a Ringwraith may not be in a company with other characters.

 #### Overt and Covert Companies